 Another player that has recently entered the market is VOX Music Player for Mac & iPhone.
 So I'm going to compare these two according to their functionality, compatibility, format support, interface and additional functions.

-iTunes is a useful tool in this regard.
+Functionality. iTunes vs. VOXiTunes is a useful tool in this regard.
 It's a default player, which operates not only a player but as a store which constantly offers you new releases or special offers on some songs or albums.

 VOX has fewer tabs for so it's quite easy to navigate.
 The focus of the player is the playback and what I believe the great thing is that VOX doesn't ask you questions.
 It has a primary function, and it nails it.